ajbodev/ajbodev.github.io/app/content/tech/php-arrays-classes.md

 ;__c(function(){/*!

-# PHP Arrays as Pseudo Classes
+# PHP Arrays as Classes

 Ah, PHP arrays .. the paragon of data structure flexibility